-- (a) In a license: - (1) title to a copy is determined by the license; - (2) a licensee's right under the license to possession or control of a copy is governed by the license and does not depend solely on title to the copy; and - (3) if a licensor reserves title to a copy, the licensor retains title to that copy and any copies made of it, unless the license grants the licensee a right to make and sell copies to others, in which case the reservation of title applies only to copies delivered to the licensee by the licensor.
+- (a) In a license: - (1) title to a copy is determined by the license;

+(2) a licensee's right under the license to possession or control of a copy is governed by the license and does not depend solely on title to the copy; and

+(3) if a licensor reserves title to a copy, the licensor retains title to that copy and any copies made of it, unless the license grants the licensee a right to make and sell copies to others, in which case the reservation of title applies only to copies delivered to the licensee by the licensor.

-- (b) If an agreement provides for transfer of title to a copy, title passes: - (1) at the time and place specified in the agreement; or - (2) in the absence of such specification: - (A) at the time and place the licensor completed its obligations with respect to delivery of a copy on a tangible medium; and - (B) at the time and place at which the licensor completed its obligations with respect to electronic delivery of a copy if a first sale occurs under federal copyright law. - (c) If the party to which title passes under the contract refuses delivery of the copy or rejects the terms of the agreement, title revests in the licensor.
+- (b) If an agreement provides for transfer of title to a copy, title passes: - (1) at the time and place specified in the agreement; or - (2) if the agreement does not specify a time and place:

+(A) with respect to delivery of a copy on a tangible medium, at the time and place the licensor completed its obligations with respect to tender of the copy; or

+(B) with respect to electronic delivery of a copy, if a first sale occurs under federal copyright law, at the time and place at which the licensor completed its obligations with respect to tender of the copy.

+(c) If the party to which title passes under the contract refuses delivery of the copy or rejects the terms of the agreement, title revests in the licensor.